 - driver license number of a driver who was involved

-It depends on the location of the accident and how the police agency reports it.
+It depends on how the police agency reports it.
 Normally, accident reports filed by police agencies become available from the DMV as follows

-- allow at least 30 days from the date of the accident before searching for the report if the accident occurred in upstate NY (outside the five boroughs of New York City) and was filed by the police on paper forms
+- allow at least 30 days from the date of the accident before searching for the report if the accident was filed on a paper form

-- allow at least 14 days from the date of the accident before searching for the report if the accident occurred in upstate NY (outside the five boroughs of New York City) and was filed by the police electronically
+- allow at least 14 days from the date of the accident before searching for the report if the accident was filed electronically or occurred in one of the five boroughs of New York City

 Accident reports filed by motorists, regardless of where the accident occurred in NYS, typically take at least 60 days from the date of the accident to become available.